janfait/mappforce/README.md

 ##### Custom Attributes

-Custom Attributes are created by Mapp CEP users and are sourced after the user has logged into Mapp Force.
+Custom Attributes are created by Mapp CEP users and are sourced after the user has logged into MappForce.
 Therefore, you will see the up-to-date state of your Custom Attributes, ready for mapping anytime you log in.

 ##### Member Attributes and Custom Values